 Dew Things is a tool and native seed library for FREE public use.
 We will resume operations once the renovation of this trailer is complete.

 Lemon tea served on the streets.
-As the kettle whistles, the passerby stops to inquire more and is offered tea.
+As the kettle whistles, the passerby stops to inquire about its sound, and is offered tea.
+We stage this deconstructed, anti-ceremony as a weekly jester of bringing and sharing life (water).
+We encourage you to do the same in your hometown.
+Make it your own, do it often.

 If you need to clock community service hours or simply enjoy being outside, invasive plant removal is a powerful fix.
 We remove invasive plants as often as possible.
-Be in contact if you need to clock some hours for your naughty, unlawful behavior.
+Be in contact if your naughty, unlawful behavior requires you to volunteer with a legitimate organization.
+We dew things that municipalities dew not.

-A pulley system installed at an unmaintained inner city playground. (before & after)
+A pulley system installed at an unmaintained inner city playground.
+We dew things that municipalities dew not.

 “Put in jail the animals who are poor.”
 A 3 hour street performance—symbolic of the 3 years a friend spent in jail.
 His family was too poor to post bail.

-This native plant trellis is being made where a giant trash pile was removed.
+This native plant trellis was made where a giant trash pile was removed.
 Art and land stewardship in a nutshell.

 Shitty Flowers